This just in from the Wall Street Journal Fashion Section: high-heeled shoes appear to be very yesterday, and flats are in.

 I’d like to think that our OESH La Vida has had a little something to do with this recent shift in fashion.
 Yes, I designed OESH with health in mind, but guess what?
 Our La Vida has become, gulp, a fashion statement and we are getting requests to, gulp again, feature them in fashion shows.
 (When we actually accept a request, we’ll let you know.)

-Of course, you OESHers don’t need Paris or the Wall Street Journal to tell you that your La Vidas are fashionable.
+Of course, you OESHers don’t need Paris or the Wall Street Journal to tell you that your La Vidas are a fashionable flat shoe option.
 Thank you for posting on social media outlets and sending us pictures of your wearing them at weddings and other fancy occasions.
 Please keep posting and sending pictures because healthy is and forever will be fashionable.